Get a crash-course on Augie’s Quest’s work to fast-track effective treatments and an ultimate cure for ALS. Watch and share our latest video:

 As the world’s first and largest nonprofit biotech focused 100 percent on ALS, ALS TDI’s innovative science and cutting edge approach have resulted in:

 - The identification of a promising treatment for ALS: AT-1501

 - The largest database of preclinical drug studies in animal models of ALS, with more being screened each year

-- The world’s first and largest Precision Medicine Program that has led to findings that may speed up drug discovery and therapeutic development for ALS
+- The world’s first Precision Medicine Program that has led to findings that may speed up drug discovery and therapeutic development for ALS